Skip to content

 • Platform built-in agents merge with workspace agents; workspace agents override on name collision

-• Templates are for initialization only -- runtime reads current workspace files
+• Runtimes are for initialization only -- runtime reads current workspace files

 • AGENTS.md is injected verbatim (no summarization)